'The Big Dance': Kentucky, Indiana and Murray State earn spot in NCAA Tournament

 Murray State

-The Racers have earned a No. 7 seed after winning the Ohio Valley Conference Tournament.
+After winning the Ohio Valley Conference Tournament, the Racers earned a No. 7 seed.
 They will face No. 10-seeded San Francisco on Thursday in Indianapolis.

 Bellarmine